St Helens Recreation F.C.: History

 The club was founded as a rugby club, as the works side of Pilkington Glass, but in 1897 started an association football side, which reached the final of the Lancashire Junior Cup; a sign of the popularity of the association code was that 8,000 turned up for the home semi-final tie with Darwen Olympic in the competition, despite the club raising admission prices.
 The club lost to Skerton in the final, and made a protest against three of the winner's players as being professionals, but soon withdrew it.
 The club was also runner-up in the Lancashire Alliance league, finishing level on points with Haydock after losing a crucial match at the latter's Waggon Lane ground in April, but the club did have the consolation of winning the Wigan Association Cup, which it successfully retained in 1898–99.

 In March 1898, the club committee decided to disband the rugby side forthwith, and throw in its lot with association football - the rugby side of business had lost money on every home match, and the rugby side's Boundary Road ground was to be out of use for the remaining weeks of the season, for putting into state for cricket.
 The association side remained in the Alliance for another season, finishing third.
 It also lost once more to Skerton in the Junior Cup final, the match attracting nearly double the gate of the Senior final.

-The club joined the Lancashire League for 1899–1900.
-Its one Lancashire League season saw the club finish 5th of 12, and the League merged with the Lancashire Combination; the Recs were put in the second division.
+The club joined the Lancashire Combination in 1899–1900, and the Lancashire League for 1902–03.
+Its one Lancashire League season saw the club finish 5th of 12, and the League merged with the Combination; the Recs were put in the second division.
 In 1904–05, the Recs won the second division, and were promoted to the first division.